acristerna/COMP373_P3_BRIDGE/README.md

 # COMP373_P3_BRIDGE

-Project 3: Implementing Bridge Patterns
+Project 3: Implementing Bridge Pattern

+## Inspiration

+For this real-world example of the Bridge pattern, we used the implementation of assigning Major classes needed for a specific CS student's major.
+While this program only has a few examples and classes, you can see how it is extensible and could be expanded using the Bridge Pattern.

 ## How To Run the Code

-To run the code, clone the repsotiory onto your development envrionment.
-Next, you will in Main.
+To run the code, clone the repository to your own development envrionment and run Main (in Main folder).

 ## What Is The Problem Identified In This Project?

-Before implementing the Bridge Pattern, the problem we faced was that if changes needed to be made to a CS student’s class, it would also affect the other files.
+Before implementing the Bridge pattern, the problem we faced was that due to the many students in the Computer Science department, we have end up with many duplicate classes.
+This would have been especially problematic since many Majors have similar coursework.

 ![](UML%20Diagram/Before.png)

 ## Solution

-However, the Bridge Pattern helped solved the problem by decoupling the CSStudent and Classes interface as seen below.
-This way, we can independently make changes to one file without affecting the others.
+By implementing the Bridge pattern, it helped solved the problem by decoupling the CSStudent and Classes interface as seen below.
+This way, we will be able to have multiple students and majors, without having duplicate classes for each.
+It keeps the code DRY and extensible.

 ![](UML%20Diagram/After.png)